MitchChan/FDA-Accelerated-Approvals-Exploration/Readme.md

 3. Data Merging with OpenFDA data (See the OpenFDA Notebook Steps)

-    Import the OpenFDA parquet file as a pandas dataframe Initial Merges: The datasets are merged based the unique application type, number, and supplement number
+    Import the OpenFDA parquet file as a pandas dataframe Initial Merges: The datasets are merged based the unique application type, number, and supplement number.
     Transformations: Columns cleaned and route of administration was joined with the primary dataframe.
 Manual cleaning was performed to fill in missing values by manual review of Drugs@FDA labeling.
     Calculations: Additional columns are calculated, such as the time taken for approval in months.